topalovic/duplo/README.md

 ## Installation

 You know the drill.

-Add this line to your application's Gemfile (presumably in the "development" or "test" group):
+Add this line to your application's Gemfile, presumably in the "development" or "test" group:

 ```ruby
 gem "duplo"